JUNGFRAU, the top of Europe.

 Bluish, furrowed ice blocks under a blanket of eternal snow, and in the distance the panorama of four thousand metre peaks: This is how the Eismeer station appears at 3,160 metres above sea level.
 This is where the train stops, so that the passengers can take their own personal souvenir picture.
 What actually lasts five minutes seems like a journey through time lasting many thousands of years: During the last ice age, all of Switzerland must have looked like this mountain. – Eismeer (Sea of Ice)

 Welcome to the Top of Europe!

-Jungfraujoch is the notable glacier ridge that connects the four-thousander peaks Jungfrau and Mönsch.
+Jungfraujoch is the notable glacier ridge that connects the 4,000 peaks of Jungfrau and Mönsch.
 In 1893 Adolf Guyer-Zeller came with a plan of constructing a tunnel to reach the peak of the Sphinx.
-The construction began on 1896 and took 16 years to complete, due to many problems it encountered including monetary shortages, brutal weather and mounting deaths due to accidents.
+The construction began in 1896 and took 16 years to complete, due to many problems it encountered including monetary shortages, brutal weather, and mounting deaths due to accidents.
 The construction was finished with the railway only reaching the height of the Jungfraujoch saddle, and had only two intermediate stations.
 Nonetheless, the Jungfraubahn still holds the title for highest railway in Europe, another significant proof of Swiss ingenious engineering.

 Here are the highlights that we enjoyed in our Jungfrau visit.